-10 Great Things About a Seed Library!
+5 Great Things About Seed Libraries!

-- Participants can save hundreds of dollars each season by growing their own food and saving their own seed.
+- SAVE MONEY.
+Participants can save hundreds of dollars each season by growing their own food and saving their own seed.
 In Southern California, we are blessed with a climate that allows us to grow food year-round!

-- A seed library ensures we have a food supply that is reproducible, local, uncontaminated by unproven genetic modification, and free from external controls.
+- FOOD SOVEREIGNTY.
+A seed library ensures we have a food supply that is reproducible, local, uncontaminated by genetic modification, and free from external controls.
 Growing our own food and saving our own seed continues the fine American tradition of self-reliance.

 - NATIVE SEED.
 Over time the plants will change in response to our local climate and soil, and gradually will become better seeds for our area.
 As caretakers of seeds, we cooperate with nature in carrying on priceless genetic material for future generations.
 Seeds are a sacred trust passed down to us by our ancestors.
 The seed library helps us to best honor that gift.